 (archaic) A common early term for Space Adapted Humans, still used by some descendants of the original clade.

-(Second Federation era) A term for vacuum adapted tweaks. (rarely used)
+(Second Federation Era) A term for vacuum adapted tweaks, now rarely used.

 - Sritht - Text by Liam Jones